Ripon Workhouse & Garden Museum

 Experience the Victorian Workhouse starting at the original gatehouse building, with the Guardians' Room, inmates' bathing area, Vagrants' Cells and the Receiving Ward.
 See the contrast between the Master & Matron's quarters and the Victorian kitchen, scullery, dining room and school room.
 Wander round the restored kitchen garden, cultivating heritage crops using methods the inmates once used.

 You can enjoy a cup of Rijo coffee in the Workhouse Museum and can bring along a picnic to enjoy in our grounds.
-Gift shops are available in the museums and we ask that visitors use contactless payments wherever possible.
+A gift shop is available in the museum and we ask that visitors use contactless payments wherever possible.

-Please visit riponmuseums.co.uk for visitor guidance and to book timeslot appointments to visit.
+Please visit our website for visitor guidance and to book timeslot appointments to visit.

 Not what you're looking for?

 Sanctuary Way Walking Trail

 Jonathan Moseley explores some of our glorious gardens

 We invited celebrated floral designer Jonathan Moseley to explore two of our glorious gardens for the first time, and...

 RHS Garden Harlow Carr bursts out of lockdown

 The team at RHS Garden Harlow Carr has been very busy during this lockdown period, getting on with as...